-A recent change in the law means that if you were not given information about all of the material risks associated with a procedure that you have undergone, and you have gone on to suffer harm as a result, you may be able to successfully pursue a clinical negligence claim.
+If you were not given information about all of the material risks associated with a procedure that you have undergone, and you have gone on to suffer harm as a result, you may be able to successfully pursue a Medical Negligence claim.

-Since these cases were decided patients have become increasingly better informed and more able to understand medical issues following the advent of the internet and social media.
+Patients have become increasingly better informed and more able to understand medical issues following the advent of the internet, social media and Dr Google.
 Individuals are less dependent on their doctors for information about the procedure they are about to undergo and are capable of understanding and processing a greater amount of information about the risks and the potential consequences that they could face.

 However, in 2015 Montgomery v Lanarkshire Health Board changes the way we view these cases.
 In 1999 Mrs Montgomery gave birth to a baby boy.
 As a diabetic of small stature, and being aware that babies of diabetic mothers can be larger than average, Mrs Montgomery expressed concern about her ability to deliver the baby vaginally.
 Mrs Montgomery was reassured by her doctor that all would be well.
 In fact there was a 10% risk of shoulder dystocia and the potential to avoid this risk by arranging delivery by way of elective caesarean section, but Mrs Montgomery was not warned about the risk or told about the alternative options.